mitacheto/TFT-Auto-Play-Bot/README.md

 # TFT-Auto-Play-Bot
-This is a TFT bot tha plays insted of you.
-You only need to set the comp you want the bot to play and from there you can leave everything to the bot.
+This is a TFT bot that plays instead of you.
+You only need to set the comp you want the bot to play, and from there you can leave everything to the bot.

 **Disclaimer**: